TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC1312PSIP/demos/portableNative/README.md

     t: display current temperature
 ```

-* The DIE temperature is displayed.
-You'll need to change the temperature of
+* The silicon die temperature is displayed.
+You'll need to change the
-the actual TMP sensor to see a change.
+temperature of the actual TMP sensor to see a change.

 * If you quit the console, the device will go into a lower power mode.
 To start the console back up, hit the restart button.
-Note: depending on the
-TMP sensor you are using, the initial readings of the TMP sensor might be
+    * __Note:__ depending on the TMP sensor you are using, the initial readings
-invalid when coming out of the low power mode.
-Please refer to the TMP sensor
+      of the TMP sensor might be invalid when coming out of the low power mode.
-data sheet for more details.
+      Please refer to the TMP sensor data sheet for more details.

 ## Application Design Details